anibalsanchez/lando-boilerplates-for-joomla-wordpress-and-prestashop/README.md

-# Lando 3.0.0 RC1 Boilerplates for Joomla, WordPress and PrestaShop
+# Lando Boilerplates for Joomla, WordPress and PrestaShop

+**REQUIREMENTS**: Lando 3.0.0-RC.2+ - Tested on 3.0.0-RC.17.
+Download the latest Lando release from: <https://github.com/lando/lando/releases>.

 Recipes for [Lando](https://docs.devwithlando.io/) - Docker containers.
 Tested with Joomla, WordPress, PrestaShop, etc.

-This recipes are only valid for Lando releases previous to 3.0.0 RC2.
-Please use [Lando 3.0.0 RC1](https://github.com/lando/lando/releases/tag/v3.0.0-rc.1) tops if you want to use them or help us update them to latest releases.

 These Recipes configure a local development site based on Lando and Docker with the most common tools for Lamp and CMS development.
 It is based on [Lando](https://docs.devwithlando.io/) and Docker.
 So, all the available tooling can also be applied to these recipes.